Lemoncode/typingsBySample/01 Typings/readme.md

 typings init
 ````

-It's time to search for jquery typedefintions, first we are going to search for them:
+It's time to search for jquery type definitions, first we are going to search for them:

 ````
 typings search --name jquery